COMPREHENSIVE EYE EXAMS in Plano

 When women and men consider their overall health, they don't normally think about the health of their eyes.
 But you depend upon your eyes more intense than just about every other part of your body's system.
 Taking care of the well-being of your eyes is, therefore, an absolute necessity, especially if you want to count on them for years to come!
 There are a number of ways to safeguard your vision, but the foremost, crucial action you can take is to get a comprehensive eye exam.

 No matter whom you are or what your age is, a complete eye exam will go a long way towards ensuring that your sight remains clear and healthy.
-A thorough eye and vision evaluation can be performed by , therefore, eye doctor at Eye Pieces Plano.
-If you haven’t been to the optometrist in more than a year, it’s time to book a consultation for an eye exam.
+A thorough eye and vision evaluation can be performed by your Plano eye doctor.
+If you haven't been to the optometrist in more than a year, it's time to book a consultation for an eye exam.

 Every eye exam we conduct includes a free LipiScan™ test, which tests for the presence of Dry Eye Syndrome.
 A totally painless test lasting one minute, Lipiscan can determine whether a patient is suffering from this common eye issue.

 How often do I need an eye exam?

 Your symptoms, personal vision condition and the professional judgment of our Plano optometrist will often determine the ideal schedule for comprehensive eye testing.
 We generally adhere to the guidelines set by the American Optometric Association (AOA), which state that yearly eye exams are recommended for adults who need vision correction (eyeglasses or contact lenses).